Art Therapy

 What Art Therapy services are available at Bluebird Psychology?

 Imojjen is currently available for individual Art Therapy appointments at our space in Castle Hill.
+She also runs both adult and child/teen art therapy groups.

 How do I book in an Art Therapy session with Imojjen?